3rd Battalion, 9th Marines: 2000s

 On 7 December 2006, Headquarters Marine Corps released a message stating that 3rd Battalion, 9th Marines would be reactivated during 2008 as part of the continuing Global War on Terror.

 On 20 May 2008, 3/9 was reactivated at Marine Corps Base Camp Lejeune, North Carolina under the 2nd Marine Division.

 In July 2009, 3rd Battalion 9th Marines deployed to Iraq in support of Operation Iraqi Freedom.
-They came home within 3 months due to troop withdrawals in Iraq.
+They came home within 4 months due to troop withdrawals and were the last active duty Infantry Battalion to deploy to Iraq.

-In December 2010, 3rd Battalion 9th Marines deployed to Afghanistan in support of Operation Enduring Freedom.
-On 23 April 2011, while conducting combat operations in Helmand province, Afghanistan, LCPL Dominic Ciaramitaro and SGT Sean Callahan were killed in action.
+In December 2010, 3rd Battalion 9th Marines deployed to Marjah, Helmand Province, Afghanistan in support of Operation Enduring Freedom.
+On 23 April 2011, while conducting combat operations in Helmand province, Afghanistan, LCpl Dominic Ciaramitaro and Sgt Sean Callahan were killed in action.

-The Marines and Sailors of 3/9 were successful in breaking through and pushing back enemy lines, ultimately removing the Taliban from power and handing over the area of operations to the Afghan National Army (ANA).
+The Marines and Sailors of 3/9 were responsible for disrupting enemy operations and allowing the civilian populace to move about freely.
+Prior to departure, the area of operations was turned over to the Afghan National Army (ANA).
 The Marines and Sailors of 3rd battalion, 9th Marine Regiment returned to the United States in early July 2011.

-In October 2012, 3rd Battalion 9th Marines deployed to Marjah, Helmand, Afghanistan in support of Operation Enduring Freedom, returning in May of 2013.
+In October 2012, 3rd Battalion 9th Marines deployed to Marjah, Helmand Province, Afghanistan in support of Operation Enduring Freedom, returning in May of 2013.
 One Marine KIA, LCpl Anthony J. Denier, died while engaging enemy forces on Dec 2, 2012.
 He is now buried at the Gerald Solomon Saratoga National Cemetery in upstate New York.